 Remember: You are your pet’s greatest advocate and their best option in finding a new home!
 Many assume shelters and rescue groups are more adept at placing animals as they have the experience, facilities and screening guidelines to do so.
-However, as the individual pet’s owner, you are able to provide the most accurate information possible to prospective adopters and in doing so determine the best fit for their future.
+However, as the individual pet’s owner, you are able to provide the most accurate and detailed information possible to prospective adopters and in doing so determine the best fit for their future.

 These three items allow for the highest chance of rehoming success.